YanJiaHuan/Toynetwork/README.md

 ### Decoder part
 The difference in decoder transformer block is the value and key are from the encoder part, and the query is from the previous layer of decoder part.

-The first attention in encoder part is masked-attention.
+The first attention in encoder part is masked-attention, need to matmul to a triangular zero matrix.

+Step1: input x1 into 3 different parts: query, key, value, output y1.
+Step2: res(y1 and x1 )into a normalization layer, get y2.
+Step3: attention(encoder_output_key, encoder_output_value, y2) get y3.
+Step4: res(y2 and y3) into a normalization layer, get y4.
+Step5: y4 into a feed forward network, get y5.
+Step6: res(y4 and y5) into a normalization layer, get y6, this y6 is the output of a decoder layer.

+### Positional encoding
+Nothing but y = x + pos_encoidng(seq_length), only to embedd the position information into the input.

+### Num_layers
+The real implemtation of Transformers may need to build Transformer_block and Decoder_block first, beacuse the num_layers determine how many blocks needed to build a Transformer.
+The code is super easy, just call a layer fucntion and call the blocks in a loop.

+### Num_heads
+In transformer, embed_size = head_size * num_heads, and the matrix of query, key, value are consist of mutiple [head_size, head_size] matrix.
+With the **increase** of num_heads, the computation loop **increases**, which made the total computation cost **increases**.
+But the good part is **more** iteration of computation can be introduced, which means **more** aspects of attention is considered.
+From my perspective, **increase** num_heads --> **increase** computation cost --> **decrease** attention block --> make model more focus on details.